kubrickfr/avsc-wiki/Home.md

 + `'avsc/etc/browser/avsc-types'`: the lightest distribution (~20kB) which
   only includes serialization support.

-In all the above cases, the core `avsc` libraries only represent a small fraction of the total size (~15kB with everything included).
+In all the above cases, the core `avsc` libraries only represent a fraction of the total size (~15kB with everything included).
 If you were already using some of `avsc`'s dependencies (e.g. `'events'`), your bundle will increase by less than the sizes indicated.